mhrons/mhrons.github.io/docs/pv_smooth.md

 Li-Ion & supercapacitor (SC): [life cycle parameters and prices](https://batteryuniversity.com/article/bu-209-how-does-a-supercapacitor-work) are as of 2021.
 Hybrid supercapacitor (HSC): estimated price is based on the relation btw.
 Li-Ion and SC prices.

 The costs are specific per 1 kW of installed PV power.
-Installed PV power = DC output power of PV plant (before DC/AC connversion) assuming its solar incidence 1kW/m2 (1 Sun).
+Installed PV power = DC output power of PV plant (before DC/AC conversion) assuming its solar incidence 1kW/m2 (1 Sun).
 CapEx = initial investment to PV smoothing.
 OpEx = regular (e.g. yearly) costs necessary for its uninterrupted function.
 The greater from (CapEx, interval * OpEx) defines the cost of PV smoothing for a given service interval.
 However, when the smoothing uses >1 accumulation technologies concurrently, the service interval has to be fixed before calculating OpEx.
 (Reason: Given the service interval, two technologies with different wear-outs can be optimally mixed.)
 Hybrid systems and sole PV plants use different cost models, because the sole PV plant uses a mixed accumulation technology for smoothing.
 Energy losses due to the AC/DC conversion and accumulation were neglected.

 ### Applications of IPLPF
 #### Small-scale hybrid PV system
 Typical installed PV power <10kW is connected to the low-voltage grid, having a BESS with energy capacity ≈ 2h x installed power [W].
 After charging the BESS to a threshold SOC (e.g. 90%), the BESS can smooth the PV infeed to the grid (PV power overflow) for affordable costs, if the remaining free BESS capacity is left free for the smoothing and the BESS power is available for smoothing (and additional technical measures avoid its microcycling).
 The power intermittency of small scale PV plants has no impact on the grid, unless their penetration in the grid is high. ***IPLPF technology offers an affordable smoothing of PV power in the grid areas with high penetration of small-scale hybrid PV systems.***

 Lithium accumulators are cheap, efficient and fast, but not enough powerful for a sole IPLPF smoothing.
-It is not recommended to charge/draw a Li-Ion battery with relative power (PPVmax x 1h)/SOCmax >> 1, otherwise the battery’s life cycle would be curtailed.
+It is not recommended to charge/draw a Li-Ion battery with relative power (Pmax x 1h)/SOCmax >> 1, otherwise the battery’s life cycle would be curtailed.
 It is cheaper to oversize its delta(SOC) capacity appropriately, than to overload it by too much power.

 #### Large-scale PV plant without BESS
 Installed power >100 kW is connected to the grid on a middle- or high-voltage level.
 Water pumps provide efficient storage for large scale PV plants (cheaper and cleaner than a corresponding BESS would provide), but no power smoothing because the water pumps are too sluggish for such a task.
 Large-scale PV intermittency can be “smoothed” by a solely smoothing battery with a relatively low capacity =delta(SOC) providing high relative power ≈10C.
 Such a high power can be provided by EDLC supercapacitors (SC), but on contrary to Lithium bateries, these still do not provide enough cheap capacity to satisfy the IPLPF smoothing.
 Currently there is a lack of accumulation technology suitable for smoothing the large-scale PV plants.